matfin/mattfinucane.com/mattfinucane/content/blog/working-with-drupal.md

 </ul>
 ```

+Here, we have less nesting.
+The markup is easier to style and the web browser can render it quicky.

 ## The marriage of content and presentation
-Drupal describes content items and their properties as *entities*.
+Drupal describes content items and their properties as `entities`.
 If you think about something like a blog post at the very basic level, it has a title, a date and some text content.

 It also has an author, which is another entity that has a first and last name.
 You can see here what entities are and how they are connected.

-Entities in Drupal needed to be defined within the admin interface.
-New entities would be described by filling out text fields and checking tickboxes to describe their fields and their relationships to other entities.
+Entities in Drupal need to be defined within the admin interface.
+New entities are be described by filling out text fields and checking tickboxes to populate their fields and their relationships to other entities.

 This approach made it very difficult to synchronise entities between different environments.
 Because the definitions were stored in the database, migrations and versioning were non-existent.

 In traditional MVC based frameworks and platforms, entities and their relationships would be modelled from within the code, making it easier to track them and take care of migrations.

-With the entities and views tightly coupled, it can be difficult to render the content you need in the correct place.
-Drupal is also a full-stack framework meaning that the server and client-side logic is very tightly coupled.
+Drupal is also a full-stack framework meaning that the server and client side logic is very tightly coupled.

 ## What are the alternatives?
 I have worked with many frameworks for content managed websites, especially for those where importance was placed on user roles, access control, authentication flows and complex content management.